|Production and deliveries

 |Damage to forests

 The Swedish Meteorological and Hydrological Institute’s forecasts show that average temperature, precipitation and soil moisture will increase in Sweden.
 A warmer climate could increase the growth of our northerly growing forests with a longer growth period, more precipitation and higher levels of carbon dioxide in the air, aiding photosynthesis.
-It could also affect biological diversity and raise the risk of wind and snow damage, fungal attack, insect damage and forest fires.
-Climate change could also impact the ability to carry out harvesting.
+It could also affect the ecosystems in that biological diversity is altered, while the risk of storm and snow damage, fungal attack, insect damage and forest fires increases.
+Climate change could also impact the ability to carry out harvesting, for example because of the increased risk of damage to the land.

 |Environment and permits